thestrugglingblack/the-docker-playbook/README.md

   ]
 }
 ```
-> Note 📝: Your user should be able to use AWS CLI this will be needed to run Terraform commands.
+> Note c: Your user should be able to use AWS CLI this will be needed to run Terraform commands.

 For further assistance on how to do this follow these resources below:
 * [Create AWS User](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_users_create.html)